Israel: What do Catholics believe about the Jewish people?

 Jew and Gentile united in Christ

-The Bible says all 10 Tribes of Israel will be united.
-(Micah 2:12-13) How can this be, since after King Solomon, the northern ten tribes of Israel were lost to Assyria (734 BC), and then assimilated into the Gentile nations, never to be found again.
-In the south, the House of Judah (Judah and Benjamin) was exiled for 70 years to Babylon (586 BC), but returned to Jerusalem.
-They are the only Jews that are identifiable today.
-The answer is found in Jesus in that, when He united all people in Him, the 12 tribes became complete and united.
-Christianity is the fulfillment and completion of Israel's unity.
+The northern ten tribes of Israel were lost to Assyria (734 BC), and then assimilated into the Gentile nations, never to be found again.
+The House of Judah (Judah and Benjamin) are the only Jews that are identifiable today.
+Christianity is the fulfillment and completion of Israel's unity in that those lost tribes will be included when people from all nations come to Christ.
 (Jer.
 31:31)

 There is a separate article about the move to Rome here